Skip to product information

 Upcoming Departures

-Climb hard, eat tacos, live the good life — 9 days in Mexico’s legendary El Potrero Chico.
+Climb hard, eat tacos, level up.
+Welcome to Mexico's legendary El Potrero Chico.

-We handle all the logistics — airport transfers, local transport, meals, and optional gear rentals — so you can focus on climbing, learning, and being part of a small crew of stoked humans.
+We take care of everything else—from airport transfers and local transportation to meals, campground life, and camping gear—so you can focus on climbing, learning, and sharing an unforgettable week with a small crew of stoked humans.

 Let's make this the best climbing trip you never had to plan.